$p$-adic hypergeometric function related with $p$-adic multiple polylogarithms: Introduction

 \section{Introduction}

-Let $p$ be a prime.
-This paper concerns a $p$-adic analogue of Gauss's hypergeometric function.
-By exploiting techniques of $p$-adic KZ equation, we introduce a formal version (a variant valued on formal power series) of $p$-adic hypergeometric function
+Let $p$ be a prime number.
+This paper investigates a $p$-adic analogue of Gauss's hypergeometric function.
+By exploiting techniques derived from the $p$-adic Knizhnik-Zamolodchikov (KZ) equation, we introduce a formal version of $p$-adic hypergeometric function (in Definition \ref{defn: formal version of pHG}) denoted as

+where $\varpi$ is a branch of $p$-adic logarithm (see \S \ref{subsec: review on Coleman integrations}).
+This function satisfies the hypergeometric differential equation